minLaoGe/pythonRepository/README.md

 make the web more security

+getUrlsFromFiles:
-> getUrlsFromFiles:  return all urls from files
+>   return all urls from files

+wechat_push:

+> pip install

+> push the loophole to your wechat  app;